highcharts-for-python/highcharts-stock/docs/api/internals.rst

 ********************************************************************

 The :mod:`.utility_functions <highcharts_stock.utility_functions>` module contains a
-small number of functions which serve as utilities across the **Highcharts for Python** library.
+small number of functions which serve as utilities across the **Highcharts Stock for Python** library.
 Think of it as a function "catch all" module.

 function:: :func:`mro_to_dict() <highcharts_stock.utility_functions.mro_to_dict>`
 =====================================================================================================